 In most cases this injury will not have been caused by a car accident however there is a significant proportion that is a direct result of motor vehicle collisions.
-Road traffic accidents are a major cause of traumatic injury and represent more than half of all cases handled by personal injury solicitors.
-If you have been injured in a car accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our offices or use the solicitor’s helpline.
-Our car accident compensation claim solicitors offer free advice without further obligation.
-If we deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.
+If you have been injured in an accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our lawyers offices or use the solicitors helpline.
+Our hernia solicitors solicitors offer legal advice at no cost without further obligation.
+If our hernia solicitors deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.

 A hernia is a defect, hole, or weak area of the fascia or muscle of the abdominal cavity.
 You can have hernias just about anywhere in the abdominal wall and they are named due to their location.
 The different kinds of hernias are as follows:

 For most hernias, there is no obvious cause.
 The defect can occur with heavy lifting or it can be present at birth.
 There can be a family history of hernias and you can get them because of that.
 Previous surgery to the abdomen puts you at risk for incisional hernias.
 About five percent of children have inguinal hernias with boys more likely to get them over girls.
 Some children are born with a hernia that doesn't reveal itself until adulthood.
 Diaphragmatic hernias are usually something you were born with.